zzx-peter/verl/docs/advance/dpo_extension.rst

-Furthermore, the model parallelism size of each model is usually fixed, including dp, tp, pp. So for these common distributed scenarios, we have pre-implemented specific dispatch and collect methods,in `decorator.py <https://github.com/volcengine/verl/blob/main/single_controller/base/decorator.py>`_, which can be directly used to wrap the computations.
+Furthermore, the model parallelism size of each model is usually fixed, including dp, tp, pp. So for these common distributed scenarios, we have pre-implemented specific dispatch and collect methods,in `decorator.py <https://github.com/volcengine/verl/blob/main/verl/single_controller/base/decorator.py>`_, which can be directly used to wrap the computations.

 .. code:: python

-   from single_controller.base.decorator import register, Dispatch
+   from verl.single_controller.base.decorator import register, Dispatch

    @register(dispatch_mode=Dispatch.DP_COMPUTE_PROTO)
    def generate_sequences(self, data: DataProto) -> DataProto: